The Ultimate Men’s Packing List for a Europe Trip in Any Season

 Responsive cushioning and super-grippy rubber outsoles are geared for miles over rocks, grass, gravel, and roots.

-Stick to two or three pairs of shoes, max.
+Stick to two or three pairs of shoes at most.
 Always wear your bulkiest pair on travel days to save space in your bag.

 Outerwear: Focus on light and packable options for unpredictable weather.